Contents

 Apache Configuration

-Display your current Apache configuration with httpd
+Display your current Apache configuration with httpd:

 Edit your Apache configuration: